legalize-dev/legalize-nl/nl/BWBV0006309.md

 ##### Article 16.
 Consultative and Executive Council

-1. The Consultative and Executive Council shall ensure the continuity of Union work during the intervals between Congresses and shall conduct studies and issue opinions on matters of interest to or affecting postal service.
+1. The Council shall ensure the continuity of Union work during the intervals between Congresses by applying the General Secretariat’s annual action plan and giving priority to the courses of action it lays down, in accordance with the strategy adopted by the Congress, and shall conduct studies and issue opinions on matters of interest to or connected with postal service.
 It shall also supervise and monitor General Secretariat activities.

 2. Members of the Council shall discharge their functions in the name and interests of the Union.

 ##### Article 17.
 General Secretariat

-1. The General Secretariat, under the control of the Council, is the permanent body for the work of the Union in implementing its policies and the liaison between its members.
+1. The General Secretariat, under the control of the Council, is the permanent body for the work of the Union in implementing its strategic plan, as well as liaison between its members.
 It shall serve as the Secretary of the Congress, the Council and its Management Committee, and of the working groups, which it shall assist in discharging its functions.

 2. The General Secretariat shall be based at Union headquarters and shall be directed by a Secretary General, under the general supervision of the Eastern Republic of Uruguay.